Parametric Mean-Field empirical Bayes in high-dimensional linear regression: Introduction

-\paragraph{vEB for general latent variable models.} To our knowledge, vEB dates back to \cite{blei2003latent}, which first proposed the notion of maximizing the variational approximation lower bound of the intractable likelihood in the context of topic modeling.
+To our knowledge, vEB dates back to \cite{blei2003latent}, which first proposed the notion of maximizing the variational approximation lower bound of the intractable likelihood in the context of topic modeling.
 This idea was also utilized for unsupervised learning in the context of variational autoencoders (VAEs, \cite{kingma2013auto}) and item response theory \citep{cho2021gaussian} as well as various modern machine learning problems such as matrix factorization \citep{wang2021empirical,zhong2022empirical}, due to their excellent scalability.
 However, the theoretical understanding of such vEB procedures is limited, in particular for precise convergence rates and limiting distributions, which is precisely the gap we aim to fill in this paper.